About Dr. Sujuan Ba

 Women's Venture Competition

-The Asian Fund for Cancer Research Limited (AFCR) is committed to funding cancer research, especially those cancers prevalent in Asian populations, and promote global collaborations for high impact to save the lives of cancer patients.
+The Asian Fund for Cancer Research Limited (AFCR) is committed to funding cancer research, especially those cancers prevalent in Asian populations, and promoting global collaborations for high impact to save the lives of cancer patients.
 AFCR also provides the public with a wide variety of in-depth, user-friendly cancer prevention information and healthy lifestyle suggestions.

 © 2020 Dr. Sujuan Ba, Ph.D.